 Photo credit: R. Sawdon Photography/Flickr

 Many Vancouver hotels are equipped to meet the needs of special needs travellers.
-However, it is advisable for disabled visitors to Vancouver to call ahead to ensure all requirements can be met.
+However, it is advisable for visitors to Vancouver with disabilities to call ahead to ensure all requirements can be met.
 Since accommodations and services will vary, please be very clear about specific needs and requirements - and document what accommodations have been agreed upon.

 Some helpful questions are listed below: